Core concepts

 Cost code

-Cost codes are set up for each individual job site and are applied to timelogs that have been logged under that job site.
-You can also create standard cost codes that are shared across all job sites in your environment.
+In MobiClocks, you set up cost codes for each individual job site and apply them to timelogs that have been logged under that job site.
+There are also standard cost codes shared across all job sites in your environment.

 Face liveness